Skip to Content

 • Crux Issues in Criminal Prosecutions," 2005 Issue; California District Attorneys Association, Prosecutors Brief, "Recent Developments in the Prosecution of Gang Cases," Fall 1989.

-• Instructor for a variety of law enforcement agencies including the Los Angeles County Sheriff's Department, Los Angeles Police Department and the California Highway Patrol with specific focus on investigation of all types of crime, crime charging, search and seizure, courtroom practice and presentation.
+• Instructor for a variety of law enforcement agencies, including the Los Angeles County Sheriff's Department, Los Angeles Police Department, and the California Highway Patrol, with a specific focus on the investigation of all types of crime, criminal charging, search and seizure, courtroom practice, and presentation.
 2002-2017.

 • Guest lecturer for a senior Law and Government class at El Segundo High School.
 Gave high school students a window into the criminal justice system.
 2000-2006.